 Facilities objects must be mapped in the EDM before the data can be charted.
-See Create Your EDM (see "Creating Your EDM" on page 117).
+See Create Your EDM (see "Creating Your EDM" on page 135).

-To configure the facilities chart widget:
+► To configure the facilities chart widget:

-- 1. In the Dashboard tab, click the 🥌 icon in the upper right corner of the page.
-The Report Configuration dialog appears. - Drag and drop the Facilities Chart widget icon into a row.
-See Setting the Dashboard Layout (on page 81) for details.
+- 1. Click the Dashboards tab.
+The Dashboard Configuration dialog appears. - 2.
+Drag and drop the Facilities Chart widget icon into a row.
+See Setting the Dashboard Layout (on page 94) for details.

 - 3. Configure the settings. - Measurement: Active Power or Energy - Time Range: Period or Custom - Period shows preconfigured time options, such as Past hour, Past week, Past month, and so on.
 Select the time period from the drop-down list.
-See What's the difference between "Past" and "Last" time periods? (on page 206) - Custom show measurements between the Start Date and End Date chosen in the calendar dialogs. - Granularity: Monthly, Daily, Hourly, Poll Interval - Monthly, Daily, and Hourly show 1 data point per month/day/hour for the time period the chart includes.
+See What's the difference between "Past" and "Last" time periods? (on page 232) - Custom show measurements between the Start Date and End Date chosen in the calendar dialogs. - Granularity: Monthly, Daily, Hourly, Poll Interval - Monthly, Daily, and Hourly show 1 data point per month/day/hour for the time period the chart includes.
 The time period must be longer than the granularity. - Poll Interval shows 1 data point per poll interval for the time period the chart includes.
 The Poll Interval must be set to 5 minutes or longer to use Poll Interval granularity. - Statistic: Minimum, Maximum, or Average readings for each data point. - Title: Automatic or Custom.
 Automatic chart title is Statistic + Measurement + Time Range.
 For example, Average Active Power - Past 24 Hours.

 - Lines: Show one line per data source, or Sum all data sources into one line.
-A data source is one facility object selected in the Data Sources table. - In the Data Sources table, click Add, then select the facilities objects to include.
+A data source is one facility object selected in the Data Sources table. - 4.
+In the Data Sources table, click Add, then select the facilities objects to include.
 Use Control-Click to select multiple objects.
 Click Select Nodes.
 The table displays your selections. - 5.
 Click Save.
 The widget is added to the dashboard.